foundry-vtt-community/wiki.js/development/api/helpers.md

 - `formField` optional arguments are a union of FormInputConfig and [FormGroupConfig](https://foundryvtt.com/api/v12/interfaces/foundry.applications.fields.FormGroupConfig.html)

 One example of their implementation is the new UserConfig application, available at `resources\app\client-esm\applications\sheets\user-config.mjs` and its template `resources\app\templates\sheets\user-config.hbs`

+#### The `widget` option

+One way to offload HTML construction from the Handlebars template to a javascript function is the `widget` option, which takes a function with the signature `(FormGroupConfig, FormInputConfig} => HTMLDivElement`\*.
+This is only available to the `formField` helper, not `formInput`, and its actual utility as compared to defining the structure in the template directly depends on the complxity of the application.

+\*The function could technically return any HTML element with a valid `outerHTML` property, not just a div.

 ## Troubleshooting